The History of Lipstick: How One of Our Favorite Makeup Products Has Evolved

 Since its inception, Instagram forever-changed the world of beauty and even more so dictated what was on everyone's lips.
 "Instagram makeup" called for over-drawn, over-lined everything, including your lips — let’s just say, the bigger (and more matte), the better.
 You can thank the youngest of the Jenner sisters for sparking the overlined, matte liquid lip look in mauves, nudes, and neutral tones reminiscent of the ‘90s.

 While we’ve just started a new decade, one thing is for sure: Anything goes.
-So, whether you love a matte lipstick moment, or prefer a shiny, hydrating formula like our NEW Threeway Solid Lip Oils, there’s something to satisfy everyone's lipstick mood.
+So, whether you love a matte lipstick moment, or prefer a shiny, hydrating formula like our best-selling Threeway Solid Lip Oils, there’s something to satisfy everyone's lipstick mood.